kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 Furthermore, I completed Progressive Graduate Minor in Cybersecurity in 2020.
 I worked as a research assistant at AIST from June 2020 to March 2023, and as a [research fellowship for young scientists](https://www.jsps.go.jp/english/e-pd/index.html) from April 2022 to March 2023.

 I am skilled at provable security in cryptography.
-My research interests include real-world cryptraphic technologies such as secure messaging and how to propote social implementation of such technologies.
+My research interests are board range of cryptography and information security, especially real-world cryptraphic technologies such as secure messaging and how to propote social implementation of such technologies.

 I am a compassionate and cooperative professional.
 I received the Outstanding Student Award in 2020 and Tsujii Shigeo Security Award in 2021 and 2022.